JamieNemeth/teletext-recovery-switcher/README.md

 git clone https://github.com/JamieNemeth/teletext-service-switcher.git /var/www/html

 ```
-to remove the original document root, and replace it with the teletext switcher code.
+to replace the original document root with the teletext switcher code.

 #### Enable the www-data user to run shell commands (from PHP)
 In the terminal, enter: